Are you looking for some of the best things to do in Uruguay?

 Either way, a trip down to the wonderful Port Market of Montevideo would be something that would be hard for most visitors to this amazing city to dismiss.

-If staying at Medio Mundo Sebastien and Pablo will help you with directions.
+If staying at Medio Mundo Sebastien and Pablo will help you with directions so add this market to your list things to do in Montevideo.

 Punta del Este

-Last on the list, but by far one of the most popular things to do in Uruguay is visit Punta del Este.
-You can even do a quick day trip from Montevideo.
+Last on the list, but one of the most popular things to do in Uruguay is to visit Punta del Este.
+You can even do a day trip from Montevideo.

-Punta del Este is a stunning coastal resort in the country and is a fantastic tourist trap.
+Punta del Este is a stunning coastal resort and is a fantastic tourist trap.
 Spanning along the Atlantic coast, this amazing little venue makes it very easy indeed for you to enjoy your time here.

 Perfect for backpackers and tourists, families, and happily married couples Punta del Este makes relaxing a piece of cake.